mureich81/stability_adjustment/README.md

 ﻿# Analyzing trends in kinetic parameters of tRNA Selection

 Within the constraints of the kinetic equation of tRNA selection (Eq.
-3), the regression model is fitted to decoding efficiencies with simultaneous iterative perturbation of initially estimated N36-N39 stability values for each N37N38 split-tRNA variant (Supplementary text 5).
+3), the regression model is fitted to decoding efficiencies with simultaneous iterative perturbation of initially estimated N36-N39 stability values for each N37N38 split-tRNA variant.
 This process is repeated 1000 times to identify trends in the regression coefficients.
-Since these coefficients are proportional to discard parameters for hypothetical split-tRNA devoid of stacking interactions within N36-N39 segment (i), the observed trends provide insights into how different selection stages are influenced by the metastable codon-anticodon complex.
+Since these coefficients are proportional to discard parameters for hypothetical split-tRNA devoid of stacking interactions within N36-N39 segment, the observed trends provide insights into how different selection stages are influenced by the metastable codon-anticodon complex.

 ## Table of Contents
 1. [Model Description](#1-model-description)